semgrep/semgrep-docs/docs/semgrep-cloud-platform/bitbucket-pr-comments.md

 </Tabs>
 -->

-After defining the `BITBUCKET_TOKEN`, you have successfully set up PR comments in BitBucket Cloud.
+After defining the `BITBUCKET_TOKEN`, you have successfully set up PR comments in Bitbucket Cloud.

 :::info
 Only rules in the **Comment** and **Block** columns of your [Rule board](https://semgrep.dev/orgs/-/board) create PR comments.